czoido/conan-deterministic-examples/README.md

 # What are deterministic builds ?

-Deterministic builds is the process of building sources at the same revision with the same build environment and build instructions producing exactly the same binary in two builds, even if they are made on different machines, build directories and with different names.
+A deterministic build is the process of building sources at the same revision with the same build environment and build instructions producing exactly the same binary in two builds, even if they are made on different machines, build directories and with different names.
 They are also sometimes called reproducible or hermetic builds.

-Let's note that deterministic builds are not something that happens naturally.
+Deterministic builds are not something that happens naturally.
 Normal projects do not produce deterministic builds and the reasons that they are not produced can be different for each operating system and compiler.

 Deterministic builds should be guaranteed for a given *build environment*.
-That means that certain variables such as the operating system, build system versions, target architecture should remain the same between different builds.
+That means that certain variables such as the *operating system*, *build system versions* and *target architecture* should remain the same between different builds.

 There are lots of efforts coming from different organizations in the past years to achieve deterministic